openstreetmap/osmdbt/README.md

 You need a PostgreSQL database with a user with REPLICATION attribute and a database containing an OSM database where this user has access.
-There is an (inofficial) `structure.sql` provided in this repository to set up such a database for testing.
+There is an (inofficial) `test/structure.sql` provided in this repository to set up such a database for testing.
 Do not use it for production, use the official way of installing an OSM database instead.

 You need to have the osm-logical plugin from